blendi-remade/reve-studio/README.md

 ## 🙏 Acknowledgments

-- Powered by Fal AI for image generation
+- Powered by [Fal AI Reve](https://fal.ai/models/fal-ai/reve/edit) for image-to-image generation
 - Built with creativity and collaboration in mind

 ---